Woman with basket on head selling fruit and vegetables door to door in Granada Nicaragua

 Nicaragua is filled with beautiful wildlife.
 We’ve enjoyed having hummingbirds flying around our garden and we’ve even seen a fireflies as well.
 But one flying creature that we haven’t been too fond of are the bats.

 The critters have taken up residence in our roof.
 Despite the pest inspector coming and spraying the area multiple times they still remain.
 They manage to get into the crevices of roofs, where they sleep during the day and then come out after dark to eat, poo everywhere and fly around our heads.
 The positive side of the bats is that we think they eat the mosquitoes, which is another pest that we’re not too fond of.
-The downside is that they carry a multitude of diseases, such as rabies, and have also been implicated as the origin animal of the coronavirus.
+The downside is that they carry a multitude of diseases, such as rabies.
 The other day a bat got into our bedroom, got disorientated and wouldn’t get out.
 That was a little bit freaky!

 From speaking to the pest inspector, the only real way to get rid of the bats would be to go up, open the roof and the then fill it in with insulation so that there is no room for the bats to roost.
 Bats can cause a fair bit of damage to your ceiling cavity due to their defecation, and they do pose a health hazard, so if you’re building a house in Nicaragua, or in Costa Rica for that matter, then we’d strongly recommend bat proofing your house, as prevention is much better than cure!